 The AAPD recognizes a distinctive pattern of caries, known as ECC, associated with frequent or prolonged consumption of liquids containing fermentable carbohydrates.
 To decrease the risks of this potentially devastating pattern of caries, the AAPD discourages inappropriate feeding practices of infants and toddlers and encourages appropriate preventive measures.

 These include:

-1. Infants should not be put to sleep with a bottle.
+- 1. Infants should not be put to sleep with a bottle containing fermentable carbohydrates.
 Ad libitum nocturnal breast-feeding should be avoided after the first primary tooth begins to erupt.

-- 2. Parents should be encouraged to have infants drink from a cup as they approach their first birthday.
-Infants should be weaned from the bottle at 12 to 14 months of age. - 3.
-Repetitive consumption of any liquid containing fermentable carbohydrates from a bottle or no-spill training cup should be avoided. - 4.
+If the infant falls asleep while feeding, the teeth should be cleaned before placing the child in bed. - 2.
+Parents should be encouraged to have infants drink from a cup as they approach their first birthday.
+Infants should be weaned from the bottle at 12 to 14 months of age. - Repetitive consumption of any liquid containing ferment able carbohydrates from a bottle or no-spill training cup should be avoided. - 4.
 Oral hygiene measures should be implemented by the time of eruption of the first primary tooth. - 5.
-An oral health consultation visit within 6 months of eruption of the first tooth and no later than 12 months of age is recommended to educate parents and provide anticipatory guidance for prevention of dental disease. - 6.
-An attempt should be made to assess and decrease the mother's/primary caregiver's mutans streptococci levels to decrease the transmission of cariogenic bacteria and lessen the infant's or child's risk of developing ECC.
+A dental home should be established within 6 months of eruption of the first tooth and no later than 12 months of age to conduct a caries risk assessment, educate parents, and provide anticipatory guidance for prevention of dental disease. - 6.
+An attempt should be made to assess and decrease the mother's/primary caregiver's MS levels to decrease the transmission of cariogenic bacteria and lessen the infant's or child's risk of developing ECC.